ArthurGareginyan/best-preloader/readme.txt

 * [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/best-preloader)

 == Changelog ==
+= 1.1 =
+* Added Russian translation.
+* Added HTML tag < No Script > in order to hide preloader if JavaScript is disabled in user's browser.
 = 1.0 =
 * Initial release.
 * Added ready for translation (.pot file included).